-The Learning Support Department houses the SSC, with classrooms which are equipped to enable styles of teaching/learning suitable for small groups, pairs or individuals and to facilitate independent study.
-These rooms are also used by visiting professionals, e.g. educational or clinical psychologists, advisory teachers, speech and language therapists, physiotherapists and occupational therapists, when working with students.
+The Learning Support Department houses the SSC, with classrooms which are equipped to support and enable inclusiveness with styles of teaching/learning suitable for small groups, pairs or individuals and to facilitate independent study.
+These rooms are also used by visiting professionals, e.g. educational or clinical psychologists, advisory teachers, speech and language therapists, the school nurse, physiotherapists and occupational therapists, when working with students.

 The Learning Support Department also acts as:

 - a consultancy base for teaching and Learning Associate staff giving in-class support

 - a resource centre for SEN materials and equipment

 - a base for study support and an after school homework club for identified students.